Trump: “I believe that cows can jump over the moon.”

 This exchange and the recent piece, “A philosophy professor explains why you’re not entitled to your opinion,” reminded me that about two years ago I wrote a five-part entry on this blog about critical thinking.
 The first part was titled: “The Basics of Critical Thinking Part 1: You Don’t Always Have A Right To Your Opinion.”
 Given the new post-truth world we inhabit, I thought it might be wise to post an excerpt from that post.
 Here it is.

 Let’s begin by asking: Are you always entitled to your own opinion?
 Consider, for example, that you claim evolution is “just” a theory.
-I point out that the word theory has a very special meaning in science—it means what normal people means by “true beyond any reasonable doubt.”
-I explain to you that the “theory” of gravity or relativity or the atom are theories in the scientific sense, and that they bring together millions of observations.
+I point out that the word theory has a very special meaning in science—it means what normal people mean by “true beyond any reasonable doubt.”
+I explain to you that the “theory” of gravity or relativity or the atom are theories in the scientific sense and that they bring together millions of observations.
 I then explain that multiple branches of science converge on evolution—zoology, botany, genetics, molecular biology, geology, chemistry, anthropology, etc. I show you that virtually no legitimate biologist denies evolution.
-Now suppose your respond, “well I disagree, and I have a right to my opinion.”
+Now suppose you respond, “well I disagree, and I have a right to my opinion.”
 Is that relevant?
-No it isn’t!
+No, it isn’t!
 I wasn’t claiming that you didn’t have a right to an opinion, I was showing you that your opinion is wrong.
 Being entitled to your opinion doesn’t show your opinion corresponds to the facts, it just shows that you believe something.